InfinSys/xplatform-cpp/README.md

 > At the core of this template is CMake, serving as the primary build abstraction.
 This provides unparalleled flexibility and control over your project's compilation, linking, and packaging across diverse platforms.
 Many of the template's advanced features are powered directly by CMake's capabilities.
 You can find the [official CMake documentation here](https://cmake.org/cmake/help/latest/index.html).

 ### **Customizable CMake Variables (Scope Convention):**</br>
-> This template introduces a *project-specific 'scope'* convention for CMake cache variables.
+> This template features a *project-specific 'scope'* convention for CMake cache variables.
 This mechanism is crucial for preventing silent cache clashes when managing multiple projects derived from this template, or when integrating with other CMake-based workflows.
 You'll define a short, unique scope identifier for your project that will be used by CMake to mask the project cache variables behind a prefix.
 This scope prefix can be specified in the root [`CMakeLists.txt`](https://github.com/InfinSys/xplatform-cpp/blob/b86575e355d7e92912cc33ecb97e35759eee3e14/CMakeLists.txt) file by modifying the `PRJ_SCOPE` variable.
 Furthermore, critical template configuration is controlled by similar variables (prefixed with `PRJ_`) in the root [`CMakeLists.txt`](https://github.com/InfinSys/xplatform-cpp/blob/b86575e355d7e92912cc33ecb97e35759eee3e14/CMakeLists.txt).
 >
 > ### </br>Template CMake Variables:
 > - `PRJ_NAME`